Last Updated: 20/08/2018

 Information from Social Networking Sites.

-We use several programs such as dlvr.it, social jukebox and tweet deck to monitor our SNS activity (privacy policies through the links attached).
-By interacting with us on the SNS listed above (Twitter, LinkedIn, Facebook) you are agreeing to your social media account details being logged by these programs.
+We use several programs such as dlvr.it and social jukebox to monitor our SNS activity (privacy policies through the links attached).
+By interacting with us on the SNS listed in the paragraph above you are agreeing to your social media account details being logged by these programs.
 They allow us to monitor individuals interacting with us and we use this information to improve our services.

 Information We Get from Others.